 Step 3: Convert Foreign Currency Translations

-- Translate income and expenses at transaction-date rates (or an average rate that approximates spot).
+- Income and expenses: Translate at transaction-date rates (or an average rate for the period where it is a reasonable approximation)

-- The net difference is recognised in OCI as a cumulative translation adjustment (CTA) and is reclassified on disposal of the foreign operation.
+- Net difference: Recognise in OCI as a cumulative translation adjustment (CTA), reclassified to profit or loss on disposal of the foreign operation

 Step 4: Eliminate Intercompany Transactions

-This is where consolidation gets technical.
-Intercompany transactions create artificial profits that don’t reflect the group’s true financial position.
+Intercompany transactions create artificial profits that do not reflect the group’s true position.

 Types of Intercompany Transactions to Eliminate